klogging/klogging/docs/Concepts.md

 # KtLogging concepts

+An overview of the concepts in the library.

 ## Log event

-A **log event** (modelled by [`LogEvent`](../src/commonMain/kotlin/ktlogging/events/LogEvent.kt)) contains information at a point in time and cyberspace.
+A **log event** (modelled by [`LogEvent`](../src/commonMain/kotlin/ktlogging/events/LogEvent.kt)) contains information at a point in time and the state of a running system.

 Important properties of an event are: